Euro: Macroeconomic stability

 Before the introduction of the euro, some countries had successfully contained inflation, which was then seen as a major economic problem, by establishing largely independent central banks.
 One such bank was the Bundesbank in Germany; the European Central Bank was modelled on the Bundesbank.

 The euro has come under criticism due to its regulation, lack of flexibility and rigidity towards sharing member states on issues such as nominal interest rates.

 Many national and corporate bonds denominated in euro are significantly more liquid and have lower interest rates than was historically the case when denominated in national currencies.
 While increased liquidity may lower the nominal interest rate on the bond, denominating the bond in a currency with low levels of inflation arguably plays a much larger role.
 A credible commitment to low levels of inflation and a stable debt reduces the risk that the value of the debt will be eroded by higher levels of inflation or default in the future, allowing debt to be issued at a lower nominal interest rate.

-Unfortunately, there is also a cost in structurally keeping inflation lower than in the United States, UK, and China.
+There is also a cost in structurally keeping inflation lower than in the United States, United Kingdom, and China.
 The result is that seen from those countries, the euro has become expensive, making European products increasingly expensive for its largest importers; hence export from the eurozone becomes more difficult.

 In general, those in Europe who own large amounts of euro are served by high stability and low inflation.

 A monetary union means states in that union lose the main mechanism of recovery of their international competitiveness by weakening (depreciating) their currency.
 When wages become too high compared to productivity in the exports sector, then these exports become more expensive and they are crowded out from the market within a country and abroad.
 This drives the fall of employment and output in the exports sector and fall of trade and current account balances.
 Fall of output and employment in the tradable goods sector may be offset by the growth of non-exports sectors, especially in construction and services.
 Increased purchases abroad and negative current account balances can be financed without a problem as long as credit is cheap.
 The need to finance trade deficit weakens currency, making exports automatically more attractive in a country and abroad.
 A state in a monetary union cannot use weakening of currency to recover its international competitiveness.
 To achieve this a state has to reduce prices, including wages (deflation).
-This could result in high unemployment and lower incomes as it was during the European sovereign-debt crisis.
+This could result in high unemployment and lower incomes as it was during the euro area crisis.